carbon-language/carbon-lang/docs/design/variadics.md

 Expression typechecking (phase 1) was described earlier.
 Pattern typechecking (phase 2) behaves just like expression typechecking, because pattern syntax is essentially expression syntax extended with binding patterns (which are easy to accommodate because they declare their types explicitly).

 The remainder of this section will focus on matching the scrutinee type against the pattern type (phase 3).

-We will focus on the forms of symbolic type that are most relevant to variadics: array types, tuple types, and pack types.

-An array type pattern `[T; N]` matches an array type scrutinee `[U; M]` if `T` matches `U` and `N` matches `M`.
-It can also match a tuple scrutinee type if the tuple's pack component patterns all match `T`, and the sum of the tuple's pack component arities matches `N`.

-A tuple type pattern matches an array type scrutinee `[T; N]` if it matches the corresponding tuple type `(..., [:][T; N])`.
-A tuple type pattern matches a tuple type scrutinee if the corresponding pack types match.
+Our focus will be on pack types, because a tuple type pattern matches a tuple type scrutinee if the corresponding pack types match, and other kinds of types are largely unaffected by variadics.

 Pack types only match with other pack types.
 In particular, `auto` never matches a pack type, in order to ensure that named packs are always syntactically marked